Dreamvention/d_visualize/readme.md

     - build - is used for generation static assets for module production .env is also nessesary dev=false
     - start - is not used for me
     - generate - also not apply feature

+# Installation:

+- With Shopunity module

+- With Opencart Extension Installer

+- By uploading files with FTP